cassc/evm_interpreter/README.md

 there is no storage initialization, all fields in contract will initially be empty (zero value).

 > When using the `--test-json` option, the initial state will be set using the `pre` field in the ethtest json file.
+For example, https://github.com/cassc/evm_interpreter/blob/main/dev-resources/ethtest/GeneralStateTests/stRandom/randomStatetest0.json#L99-L121